garfunkelvila/PicToPlace/README.md

 This project if from two persons I helped

 I created all of the scripts, Graphics and user flow are by them.
+Questions are stored in series of text file, which are then split into array.
+Questions are selected randomly and last answer is kept.

 Unity 2018